Chevalley property and discriminant ideals of Cayley-Hamilton Hopf Algebras: Introduction

-(2) The exactness of the module category $H/\mathfrak{m}H\text{-mod}$ over the tensor category $H/\mathfrak{m}_{\overline{\varepsilon}}H\text{-mod}$ enables us to prove that if $H$ is \textit{involutory} then $H$ has the Chevalley property (Corollary \ref{cor-invrHop-chev}).
+\item[(2)] The exactness of the module category $H/\mathfrak{m}H\text{-mod}$ over the tensor category $H/\mathfrak{m}_{\overline{\varepsilon}}H\text{-mod}$ enables us to prove that if $H$ is \textit{involutory} then $H$ has the Chevalley property (Corollary \ref{cor-invrHop-chev}).
 There has been extensive research on finite-dimensional Hopf algebras with the Chevalley property or dual Chevalley property, see \cite{MR1852304,MR2037722,MR4396654,MR4801656} for example.
-To our knowledge, there is little research in the infinite-dimensional case.
-Another approach to explore the above problem is to consider the \textit{$\overline{\varepsilon}$-Chevalley locus} of the pair $(H,C)$, defined by
+To our knowledge, there is little research in the infinite-dimensional case. \end{itemize}